 The CFP Board Center for Financial Planning has many various sponsors:

 Makes me wonder what's "in it for them" to align themselves with a movement to ban commissions or support a movement that "fee only" is the only moral way to be compensated in financial services?

 Okay, enough on that.

-"But David, you have the ChFC.
-Isn't that backed by insurance companies?"
+"But David, you have the CLU and ChFC designations.
+Aren't those backed by insurance companies?"

 Yes it is.
 Let's talk about it.
 The American College was founded by Solomon Huebner to advance the image and competency of the professional life insurance agent.
 He introduced the first financial credential (other than CPA) called CLU for Chartered Life Underwriter.
 Later the College grew its offerings to include more educational programs including a Masters of Science in Financial Services, a Masters of Science in Management, and until recently, a PhD in financial planning.
-My credential, the ChFC, is the College's competitive offering and answer to the CFP.
+The ChFC, is the College's competitive offering and answer to the CFP.
 I have both the CLU and ChFC credentials from The American College.

 Who sponsors The American College?
 We can learn more about that in their Centers for Excellence: https://www.theamericancollege.edu/resources/centers-of-excellence

 State Farm Center for Women and Financial Services